-LEP investment in skills (or skills related) projects over the last five years is summarised in figure 4.
-Evidence provided through the Buckinghamshire SAP has helped inform these investment decisions and will continue to do so.
+LEP investment in skills (or skills-related) projects over the last five years is summarised in Figure 4.
+Evidence provided by the Buckinghamshire SAP has helped inform these investment decisions and will continue to do so.

-Figure 4: Buckinghamshire LEP investment in skills initiatives to strength talent pipelines for local growth sectors (2016 - 2021)
+Figure 4: Buckinghamshire LEP investment in skills initiatives to strengthen talent pipelines for local growth sectors (2016 - 2021)